 “The word adventure has gotten overused.
 For me, when everything goes wrong – that’s when adventure starts.”– Yvon Chouinard, founder of Patagonia, generally cool dude.

 Look, I love me some Yvon Choinard.
 He single handedly created the modern ice axe.
 He led the charge into a new world of environmentally conscious businesses.
 His trail cred is second to none.
-His mustache alone makes him the coolest person ever:

 Unfortunately he is also responsible for this abomination of a quote, most commonly repeated by drunk dudes with beards in muscle shirts who once read a cool book about going hiking.

-I understand that people like me (and Yvon), who spend a significant amount of time doing legitimately dangerous things, want to differentiate their experiences from Joe Schmoe’s trip down West Fork.
+I understand that people like Yvon, who spend a significant amount of time doing legitimately dangerous things, want to differentiate their experiences from Joe Schmoe’s trip down West Fork.
 It is natural that we want credit and validation for doing hard things in hard places.
 However, it is also true that my time in Tibet to and your first time on the climbing wall could have been equally scary for each of us.
 Yes, breaking cars in the middle of nowhere on Tibetan Plateau gives me some street cred, but given my experiences aren’t your experiences and what is scary for each of us is different.
 Therefore, adventure is all about context: Who are you?
 What are you doing?
 Is it scary?

 Which brings me to my favorite kind of adventure: the little adventure.